Ivoura/ivR-s-Mods/README.md

 ~ There's nothing here ~

 # Open source it now!
 We'll make it even better!
-Sorry guys, I don't want to open source it for now because I can maintain it, but I can be sure that I will open source it in the future 100% when I don't have the spare time to maintain it.
+Sorry guys, I don't want to open source it for now, because I can maintain it, but I can be sure that I will open source it in the future 100% when I don't have the spare time to maintain it.